JohnCremona/CMFs/PostgresSchema.md

 -------|------|------
-label | text | N.n where N is the modulus and n is the conrey label orbit_label | text | N.i where N is the modulus and i is the orbit_label order | smallint values | jsonb | list of the first twelve values on -1,1, then the next ten integers relatively prime to the modulus values_gens | jsonb | list of pairs [n, chi(n)] for n generating the unit group
+label | text | N.n where N is the modulus and n is the conrey label orbit_label | text | N.i where N is the modulus and i is the orbit_label prim_label | text | the label of primitive character inducing this one order | smallint values | jsonb | list of the first twelve values on -1,1, then the next ten integers relatively prime to the modulus values_gens | jsonb | list of pairs [n, chi(n)] for n generating the unit group